QuickBooks for Bookkeepers: The 2026 Workflow Guide

 1. Client emails receipts directly

-The client is told to forward any invoice or receipt to their @qbodocs.com address (or to the bookkeeper, who then forwards it).
+The client is told to forward invoices or receipts to the QuickBooks forwarding address shown in their company (or to the bookkeeper, who then forwards them).
 Simple and free.
-Fails constantly because the client has to remember, and because QuickBooks requires every sending email address to be pre-authorized under Manage Senders per company file.
+Fails often because the client has to remember, and because QuickBooks requires every sending email address to be enabled with the right permissions per company file.

 2. Shared Google Drive or Dropbox folder